DevenBL/whisper_mic/README.md

 # Whisper Mic
 This repo is based on the work done [here](https://github.com/openai/whisper) by OpenAI.
-This repo allows you use use a mic as demo.
+This repo allows you use use a mic to run scripts.
 This repo copies some of the README from original project.

 ## Video Tutorial

-See the video tutorial for this repo [here](https://www.youtube.com/watch?v=nwPaRSlDSaY)
+See the video tutorial for this repo [here](https://www.youtube.com/watch?v=nwPaRSlDSaY).
+This is a fork of [here](https://github.com/mallorbc/whisper_mic) the video may not be relevant
 ### Professional Assistance

-If are in need of paid professional help, that is available through this [email](mailto:blakecmallory@gmail.com)
+If are in need of paid professional help, that is available through this [email](mailto:deven.boutin@gmail.com)

 ## Setup

 Now a pip package!

 1. Create a venv of your choice.
-2. Run ```pip install whisper-mic```
+2. Run ```pip install whisper-voice-commands```

 ## Available models and languages